roman-milk/roman-milk.github.io/carin.md

+===

- ****** A Story for Carin Ch.
-02 ****** bydawn1958© It seemed the natural progression to start kissing her way downward, bringing as much joy to her lover as possible.
+It seemed the natural progression to start kissing her way downward, bringing as much joy to her lover as possible.
 Dawn discovered that a woman's body tasted and felt much better than a man's.
 The lack of any hair was profound.
 Her tongue circled the small bellybutton a few times before darting in and out of the indent with a quick fucking motion.
 Then she moved downward and was amazed at how carried away Cari acted when her bald pelvis was licked.

  Dawn always imagined the sight and smell of a woman's private treasures would be offensive, but that was not the case.
 Her face neared Cari's crotch and Dawn saw the womanly beauty between the soft, velvety thighs.
 Strangely the light colored freckles all over the young woman's tummy, shapely hips and legs seemed to add to Cari's picturesque beauty.
 Dawn breathed in deeply and the aroma seemed to be an aphrodisiac, as her head started spinning madly from the combination of lust mixed with alcohol.
 Her tongue hit the rosy pussy-lips and it was magic when they parted allowing her to taste the real love-potion.